Custom Markups in Value Management

-In Ediphi, when using Alternates in your estimate, you may notice that Custom Alternate Markups do not automatically transfer to the Base Bid—even when the Alternate is accepted.
-This is by design.
+In Ediphi, when using VM Decisions in your estimate, you may notice that Custom VM Markups do not automatically transfer to the Base Bid, even when the VM Decision is accepted.
+This is expected behavior.

-A Custom Alternate Markup refers to any markup that is manually created in a Markups Alternate tab that does NOT have the “Use Base Bid Markups” option enabled (below).
-These markups are unique to the sandbox of the particular Alternate you are working on, and do not affect the base bid markups on your Estimate.
+A Custom VM Markup refers to any markup that is manually created in the Markups tab within a VM Decision that does NOT have the “Use Base Bid Markups” option enabled (below).
+These markups are unique to the sandbox of the particular VM Decision you are working on, and do not affect the base bid markups on your Estimate.

 What You Need to Know

-• Custom Markups within Alternates are sandboxed.
-They are provided for visibility and exploration only—they do not affect the total cost of the estimate.
+• Custom VM Markups within VM Decisions are sandboxed.
+They are provided for visibility and exploration only; they do not affect the total cost of the estimate.

-• If you want a custom Alternate Markup to impact the Base Bid, you’ll need to manually recreate it in the Base Bid markup structure.
+• If you want a Custom VM Markup to impact the Base Bid, you’ll need to manually recreate it in the Base Bid markup structure.

-• Note that as an Alternate is accepted, their line items will be marked up by Base Bid markups automatically.
+• Note that as a VM Decision is accepted, the line items will be marked up by Base Bid markups automatically.

 Why It Works This Way

-Custom Alternate Markups can rely on formula values like All Above Markups, which calculate based on the order and presence of other markups.
-If these supporting markups don’t exist or aren’t duplicated within the Base Bid, the formula will break—leading to incorrect totals.
+Custom VM Markups can rely on formula values like All Above Markups, which are calculated based on the order and presence of other markups.
+If these supporting markups don’t exist or aren’t duplicated within the Base Bid, the formula will break, leading to incorrect totals.

-To ensure markup calculations remain accurate and predictable, we isolate Alternate Markups from the Base Bid unless you explicitly choose to recreate them manually.
+To ensure markup calculations remain accurate and predictable, we isolate VM Markups from the Base Bid unless you explicitly choose to recreate them manually.

-If you have a custom Markup in an Alternate that you'd like to use in the Base Bid:
+If you have a custom Markup in a VM Decision that you'd like to use in the Base Bid:

-1. Within your Estimate, go to the Markups tab, and select the specific Alternate where your custom Markups are located.
+1. Within your Estimate, open the Value Mgmt section, then go to the Markups tab within a VM Decision where your custom Markups are located.

-2. Recreate the markup manually by switching to the Base Bid.
+2. Using the VM Decision as a reference, recreate the markup manually by switching to the Base Bid.

 3. Ensure all dependent markups are added in the correct order if using compounded formulas like All Above Markups.

-Note: If you’d like to know more information about how Alternates are treated within Formulas, please take a look at our How Alternate Values Are Filtered in Formulas article.
+Note: If you’d like to know more information about how VM Decisions are treated within Formulas, please take a look at our How Value Management Decisions are Filtered in Formulas article.

 If you have any questions, feel free to contact our support team, and we’ll be happy to help!